-1 A Song of Ascents; of David.
-Behold, how good and how pleasant it is for brethren to dwell together in unity!
+1 A song of ascents.
+Of David.
+How good and how pleasant it is that brothers dwell together.

 133:3 Like the dew of Chermon

-Dew, in Hebrew ‘tal’ (טל), is a common Biblical symbol of God’s bountiful blessings.
+Tal (טל), ‘dew,’ is a common biblical symbol of Hashem’s bountiful blessings.
 Rain is another sign of God’s love for mankind.
 What is the difference between rain and dew?
-According to Jewish mysticism, while rain is a sign of God showering his abundant blessings freely from above, dew, which forms below from condensation of atmospheric water vapor, is related to the divine blessings which are a result of man’s own efforts and achievements.
-It is the blessing of God from above which allows for the flowering of man’s work below.1 comment
+According to Jewish mysticism, rain is a sign of God showering his abundant blessings freely from above.
+Dew, which forms below from condensation of atmospheric water vapor, is related to the divine blessings which are a result of man’s own efforts and achievements.
+This psalm teaches that Hashem’s blessing from above allows for the flowering of man’s work below.1 comment